 TROUBLE CODE WITH WARNING LIGHT/UNIT STOPS WELDING BUT IS TURNED ON.
 DIAGNOSIS 801 OVER OR UNDER VOLTAGE.
 Check power input cable for length/size, check input voltage.
-Run- ning on poor quality power supply or dirty power from generator.
+Running on poor quality power supply or dirty power from generator.
 802 OVER TEMPERATURE/ DUTY CYCLE EXCEEDED.
 Allow unit to rest for 15 minutes.
 Check for obstacles, clean welder, and heat sinks.
 Make sure unit is unplugged for 30 minutes before opening up for cleaning.
 804 OVER CURRENT.
 Check to make sure input power cable is correct length and size.
 Internal unit fault or low input voltage.
 Possible issue running on generator with dirty power.
 Identify cause, plug directly into the receptacle.
 Cycle the switch one time.
-If the code does not clear, call Everlast Tech Support.
-805 TORCH SWITCH IS STUCK CLOSED.
+If the code does not clear, call Everlast 805 TORCH SWITCH IS STUCK CLOSED.
 This simply means that the arc has been trying to start and the HF has been cycled on for too long.
 If this does not clear after releasing the foot pedal, turn off welder immediately and check torch switch for stuck contact.
 Check foot pedal for complete return or stuck micro-switch.
 Do not hold down the switch or pedal without attempting to strike an arc.
-Doing so for more than 2 seconds without starting will cause this error code.
 OTHER CONTACT EVERLAST